pablobarbera/voter-files/README.md

 - `party_affiliation` (current)
 - `residential_address`
 - `zipcode`
+- `race`, `ethnicity` (in Florida and North Carolina)

-When any of these variables is not available, that column will be empty.
-The idea is to be able to merge all these files if so desired.
+When any of these variables is not available, that column will be left empty (`NA`).
+The idea is to be able to easily merge all these files if so desired.

 Pull requests, comments, and suggestions are very welcome!

 ## Availability of voter files across states

 The following lists contains details about if/where voting registration records for each state are available, how much it would cost to obtain them, and other details.
+(I will expand this list over the next few months.)

+To be clear: this repository does __NOT__ contain any data.

 Classification: